chungimungi/DocQA/README.md

 It contains two columns ```disease``` and ```symptoms```, the current dataset has 24 diseases listed with 50 symptoms for each in natural language.

+In [scripts](https://github.com/chungimungi/CrossEncoder/tree/main/scripts) there are two ```.py``` files that do that same but one utilizes multiple GPUs where as the other is for single GPU or CPU training.

 # Requirements

 Install all dependencies using ```pip install -r requirements.txt```